 This article explains the differences between some of these methods.

-I realize this all may look complicated, but once you start creating custom products, you’ll see it really is that difficult and it provides a great revenue stream for your business.
+I realize this all may look complicated, but once you start creating custom products, you’ll see it really is not that difficult and it provides a great revenue stream for your business.

 Note: The links provided in this article may contain affiliate links, which means that at no cost to you, I may receive a small commission when you follow the links and subsequently purchase the product or service being offered.